dialoguetoolkit/chattool/docs/index.md

 # Contact

-If you have any questions, requests, or would like to contribute - please email  g.mills@kingston.ac.uk
+If you have any questions, requests, or would like to contribute - please email  g.mills@gold.ac.uk

 See also: https://gjmills.github.io/